 Only a few miles on I came on an enigma of this curious war, in a small country lane with fields on either side, very near the sea.
 A German aeroplane, a Ju 188, had crashed across the road that morning; it had spread itself over the field in the manner of a modern aircraft…

 — Lieutenant-Commander Nevil Shute Norway (quoted from the book)

 That event, with some of the facts altered, became a cornerstone of his 1955 novel, Requiem for a Wren.
-(See my review of Requiem for a Wren.)
+(See Shooting a line–my review of the novel.)
 That story became so well known that a chapter of Stanley’s book is devoted to separating fact from fiction.

 As she fired the wheels came down; she knew that something had happened but it meant nothing to her.
 She went on firing and the glass and perspex nose of the cabin shattered, and three bright stars appeared inside the cabin quickly in succession.
 It reared up suddenly and passed right over the L.C.T.s in a steep climb towards Mastodon; she scrambled round with the gun to get it on a reverse bearing, but now her own ship blanked her fire.

 — from Requiem for a Wren, by Nevil Shute

 The only criticisms I have of Stanley’s book are the poorly printed photos (all black-and-white) and occasional fogeyisms like referring to ‘the last war.’
 (The last war?
 The second Gulf War?
 Afghanistan?)
 But, hey, aviation heritage is a minority interest and we are lucky indeed to have this book available at all.
 Besides, you can find more images of the Ju 188, the Hawker Typhoon, and other related items on the web.

 Stanley’s book solves several puzzles concerning this bizarre event and he puts forward some likely theories for others.
 However, at least two of those mysteries remain entirely unsolved.